 3D Canvas enhancements.
 3D mapper now a part of 3D canvas, replacing Allegro (2D) menu.
 Simplified use model and GUI enhancements.
 Improved accuracy of collision detection and distance measurements.
 Additional support for mapping native CAD models (Parasolid, Siemens NX, CREO, SOLIDWORKS).

 IPC2581 enhancements.
 Additional support for rigid flex (bend detail and stack-up profiles), Countersink/counterbore, square drill features, net shorts, and impedance specifications and nets.

 IDX enhancements.
 Bend sequence ordering, Geometry use identification, primary pin identification, and time stamps.

 PCB Panelization.
-Setup and manage your fabrication panels directly within PCB Editor (OrCAD Pro & Allegro Feature)
+Setup and manage your fabrication panels directly within PCB Editor (OrCAD Pro & Allegro Feature).

 New Design Setup Workflow.
 You can now use the new Design Setup Workflow to prepare for analysis by setting up your design for the different checks.
 You can set up cross-section, DC nets, components, Xnets, and differential pairs.
 You can then save the design with the changes.
 As with all other work flows, you can access this workflow from the Analysis Workflows pane (Analyze – Workflow Manager).

 3D Canvas Updates.
-A number of improvements and enhancements have been made to the 3D canvas
+A number of improvements and enhancements have been made to the 3D canvas including:

 IPC 2581 Spec Properties.
 By defining a SPEC that is composed of the fabrication notes, the notes become part of the IPC-2581 data and are directly read by an IPC-2581 viewing tool, reducing the need to locate the correct drawing or document to read the notes.
 Another example would be to define assembly notes for a heat sink to be added to a part.
 The assembly note might instruct users to add a specific thermal epoxy first, then add the heatsink after the epoxy is applied.